Pros and Cons of Technology in Aviation

-In a world where technology has more and more importance, people make use of it in more and more aspects of daily life.
-Nowadays a lot of tasks are accomplished with the aid of technology or are even done entirely by technology.
+In a world where technology has more and more important, people make use of it in more and more aspects of daily life.
+Nowadays, a lot of tasks are accomplished with the aid of technology or are even done entirely by technology.

 Dependence on Technology